 Book-Keeping and VAT

-“Your accounts preparation depends on accurate and timely bookkeeping”
+“Your accounts preparation depends on accurate and timely book-keeping and VAT”

-The Stan Lee prides itself to offer its professional and cost-effective bookkeeping and VAT services to you.
+The Stan Lee prides itself to offer its professional and cost-effective book-keeping and VAT services for your business.
 Our dedicated team will come in to your business to do your bookkeeping or collect documents from you to make sure that your records are updated and accurate for the accounts preparation.

 • Preparing all financial reconciliation including bank, cash, sales, purchase and others